theelectronicguy/soc-design-and-planning-nasscom-vsd/README.md

-# Digital VLSI SoC Design and Planning
+# Digital VLSI SoC Design and Planning - Performed By Ashu Babbar

 A 2 Week digital VLSI SoC design and planning workshop with complete RTL2GDSII flow organised by VSD in collaboration with NASSCOM